sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-03.md

 To save time, the code for BasePlugin, SalesPlugin, and CustomerSupportPlugin are already implemented.
 The code for TransactionPlugin is left for you to implement.

-In your IDE, navigate to the **/AgentPlugins** folder.
+1. In VS Code, navigate to the **/AgentPlugins** folder.

-Navigate to and open the **TransactionPlugin.cs** file
+1. Open the **TransactionPlugin.cs** file.

-Paste the following code into the class definition below the constructor.
+1. Paste the following code into the class below the constructor.

 ```csharp
     [KernelFunction]